A concise tutorial review of reverse osmosis and electrodialysis: Introduction

-We illustrate in Fig.~\ref{fig_ED_RO_osmosis} that RO and ED have many aspects in common with one another, which they also have in common with the phenomenon of osmosis.
+We illustrate in Fig.~\ref{fig_ED_RO_osmosis} that RO and ED have many aspects in common, which they also have in common with the phenomenon of osmosis.
 In all these processes, the same three features play a key role, as we discuss next.
-First, in all cases there are differences in concentration between the two sides of the membrane.
+First, in all cases there is a difference in concentration of solutes, or salt, between the two sides of the membrane.
 Furthermore, there is a certain electrical current, and finally there is a pressure difference across the membrane.
 In certain cases, the electrical current will be zero, as in RO, and likewise the hydrostatic pressure difference will be (close to) zero in some cases, for instance in the osmosis experiment when the two sides are open to atmosphere and the liquid levels about equal.
-Nevertheless, in the transport theory, current and pressure being zero is a key part of the model structure, i.e., when building a theoretical model, it does not matter very much whether current is zero or non-zero, and in all cases a relation for current is part of the model structure.
-And the same holds for the pressure difference, unless we do not care about pressure, and assume we know the value of the water velocity (zero or otherwise).
-Because of these similarities in the required theoretical description for RO, for ED and for osmosis, a combined discussion of these processes is important and insightful.
+Nevertheless, in the transport theory, current and pressure being zero is part of the model structure.
+And thus, when building a theoretical model, it does not matter very much whether current is zero or non-zero, and in all cases a relation for current is part of the model structure.
+And we have the same situation for the pressure difference (unless in ED we assume water flow across the membrane is zero).
+Because of these similarities in the required theoretical description for RO, ED, and osmosis, a combined discussion of these processes is possible.

-In this review we necessarily can only address a limited number of topics, and must refer the reader to other literature for many other topics of relevance in RO and ED, such as: ion selectivity in multi-ionic mixtures~\cite{Starov_1993}, removal of organic micropollutants~\cite{Arola_2019,Verliefde_2007}, module and stack design~\cite{Campione_2018}, fouling abatement~\cite{Lee_2010}, studies of membrane lifetime and robustness, membrane cleaning~\cite{Ghalloussi_2013}, the design of spacers and membrane geometries \cite{Gurreri_2021}, and full system-level cost optimization.
+In this tutorial we only address a limited number of topics, and must refer the reader to other literature for many other topics of relevance in RO and ED, such as: for RO, calculation of salt rejection with charged membranes~\cite{Biesheuvel_desalination_2023}, module calculations for RO~\cite{Kimani_2025}, ion selectivity in multi-ionic mixtures~\cite{Starov_1993}, removal of organic micropollutants~\cite{Arola_2019,Verliefde_2007}, module and stack design~\cite{Campione_2018}, fouling abatement~\cite{Lee_2010}, studies of membrane lifetime and robustness, membrane cleaning~\cite{Ghalloussi_2013}, the design of spacers and membrane geometries \cite{Gurreri_2021}, and full system-level cost optimization~\cite{Zhu_2009, Wei_2017, Chehayeb_2018}.